 First, ruminating over the data-generating process is a great idea.

-Second, we need to ask ourselves: why are we analyzing the data?
+Second, we should ask ourselves why we are analyzing the data.
 Are we just trying to predict the value of an outcome variable as a passive observer, or are we trying to propose a piece of policy advice to an active policymaker?

-Given that we have a clear understanding of these two issues, only and only then should we think about the appropriate mathematical modeling.
+Given that we clearly understand these two issues, only and only then should we think about the appropriate mathematical modeling.

-In case you would like to read some more beginner-level articles on causal inference, check out the following:
+If you would like to read some more beginner-level articles on causal inference, here are some suggestions: